Richard W. Higgins: Fürstenfeldbruck and Fürstenfeldbruck Air Base

 In 1957 the family resided in Fürstenfeldbruck in Southern Germany.
 Fürstenfeldbruck had been the site of an Air Base since 1936.
 The Fliegerhorst was used by the Luftwaffe before and during World War II.
 After the war, the United States Air Force 70th Fighter Wing took over the facilities.

 In 1955, the French, British and American occupation of Germany ended, and permission was given to the West German government to re-establish its armed forces.
 In 1957 Fürstenfeldbruck Air Base became a joint-use facility with the new West German Air Force.
 Starting in November 1953, the 7330th Flying Training Wing was activated at Fürstenfeldbruck.
 Its mission was to provide upgrading and instructor training for students of MAP (Mutual Assistance Pact) – recipient countries in T-33 trainers; to operate and maintain Fürstenfeldbruck Air Base; provide administrative and logistical support for tenant units; prepare for the reception and provide necessary support for tactical units using Fürstenfeldbruck as a staging base; and to operate and maintain the Siegenburg gunnery range.

-Captain Higgins was an experienced member of the 7330th Flying Training Wing, with a total flight log of 2476 hours including 670 hours on the F-84F.
+Higgins was an experienced member of the 7330th Flying Training Wing, with a total flight log of 2476 hours, including 670 hours on the F-84F.